HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/managing_user_properties/index.md

 Custom fields are a way to extend the user profile with additional information that is not covered by the default properties.
 Custom fields can be of any type and can be added to the user profile via the API or the UI.
 Custom fields can be marked as required or optional and can have validation rules attached to them.

-For more information on how to manage custom fields, see the [custom fields](./custom-fields.md) section.
+For more information on how to manage custom fields, see the [Custom fields](./custom_fields.md) section.